Corruption in Cameroon: Neopatrimonialism

 As previously stated, neopatrimonialism is one of the main causes of corruption in Cameroon.
 D. Beekers, and B. van Gool (2012) define neopatrimonialism as "a type of regime in which ruling elites use the state for personal enrichment and profit from a public administration that is patently unstable, inefficient, nontransparent, and that fails to distribute public resources to large segments of the population."
 In a neopatrimonial state, real power and real decision-making lie outside its institutions (Chabal & Daloz, 1999; Bratton & van de Walle, 1997).
 Here, power is held not by high-ranking government officials, but by those who have connections/clientelist networks that exist inside and/or outside state structures (Cammack, 2007).
-Office power is used by civil servants who are void of the concept of the superior interest of the nation and instead motivated by personal uses and gains.
-Furthermore, government officials and members of parliament (MPs) account upwards – to the president – rather than downwards – to the people.
-In this way, the president is able to control the local branches and institutions in order to prevent these local institutions/branches to ‘rebel’ against him.
-This is done by the central power (the government in general or the president) in a bid to maintain a firm grip on power at all cost, even if it means slowing down policy implementation.
+Office power is used by civil servants who are void of the concept of the superior interest of the nation and instead motivated by personal interests and gains.
+Furthermore, government officials and members of parliament (MPs) account upwards to the president rather than downwards to the people.
+In this way, the president can control the local branches and institutions to prevent these local institutions/branches from ‘rebel’ against him.
+This is done by the central power (the government in general or the president) in a bid to maintain a firm grip on power at all costs, even if it means slowing down policy implementation.

 In Cameroon, the central government's fear of losing power to local institutions is showcased by the lethargic ‘implementation’ of the decentralisation law passed in 2004, but actually, the constitution of 1996 already mentioned the creation of a decentralised state.
 Till today, this law has never been fully implemented and in the meantime, the government has found a way to regain control of local institutions (should this law be fully implemented one day) by creating a position called délégué du gouvernement (Government delegate).
 Local institutions (the mayor, etc.) will be under this government delegate and will report to him.
-The government delegate is appointed by the president of the republic and he accounts to the central government.
+The government delegate is appointed by the president of the republic and he reports to the central government.
 In this way, the end product of the 2004 decentralisation law will resemble more the false product of a political devolution than anything else.

 Tribalism

-Very close to neopatrimonialism is the patronage system in Cameroon, in which local elections for example, are done based on particularistic divisions – like ethnicity, religion – in addition to how well the candidate is related to and has access to resources from the central government.
+Very close to neopatrimonialism is the patronage system in Cameroon, in which local elections, for example, are done based on particularistic divisions – like ethnicity, religion – in addition to how well the candidate is related to and has access to resources from the central government.
 In other words, they vote for the candidate who will best provide for them, based on the previously mentioned factors (ethnicity, religion, or both).
-This puts the population in a position of weakness and silence in the adverse of corruption.
+This puts the population in a position of weakness and silence in the face of corruption.
 Nevertheless, this patronage system is equally beneficial to the local population because basic government services and access to basic necessities are difficult to obtain.
-This therefore privileges the route of corruption when choices are made and naturally deviates from transparent, meritocratic bureaucracies.
+This therefore, privileges the route of corruption when choices are made and naturally deviates from transparent, meritocratic bureaucracies.